 To contain the baby mammal:

-- Have a secure box or kennel at the ready, with a towel or blanket inside.
+- Have a secure box or kennel ready, with a towel or blanket inside.
 Even babies can be somewhat difficult to catch and you’ll want to make the transfer as quick and smooth as possible.

 - Be sure to wash up thoroughly after you have had contact with the animal.
 Wild animals can carry diseases that we are susceptible to.
 Certain animal species such as raccoons, foxes, bats, and skunks are all vector species for rabies.
 If you have contact with these species, bleach your items after use and wash up thoroughly.